GoogleCloudPlatform/professional-services/tools/google-cloud-support-slackbot/README.md

 # Setup Guide

-**Before proceeding, you will need Premium Support to use the Cloud Support API and by association the slackbot**
-Setting up your first Slack app can be a daunting task, which is why we are providing a step-by-step guide.
+**Before proceeding, you will need Premium Support to use the Cloud Support API and by association the slackbot** Setting up your first Slack app can be a difficult task, which is why we are providing a step-by-step guide.

 ## Setup Part 1 - Slack App Phase 1